Frequently Asked Questions

 Thinking of younger students and amateurs, we also decided to include fingering charts, a metronome and a searchable music glossary, to answer questions like “What does rallentando mean?”

-Of course, it took some time to develop all these features, not to mention the time we spent optimizing the sheet music making process in order to be able to publish one new tune each day.
+Of course, it took some time to develop all these features, not to mention the time we spent optimizing the sheet music making process in order to be able to publish one new tune every day.
 Luckily enough one of us is also a consummate programmer, so the technical side didn't prove to be that huge of a problem after all.

 Finally, after a week of online beta testing, flutetunes.com went public on March 31, 2009.